Home

 Contact Us

-The Deans had five sons -- Charles William Dean Jr., David Lewis Dean, Rev. Frank Warren Dean Sr., Vincent Valentine Dean and Edward Everett Dean.
+The Deans produced a family of five sons -- Charles William Dean Jr., David Lewis Dean, Rev. Frank Warren Dean Sr., Vincent Valentine Dean and Edward Everett Dean.

 In 1933, the family resided in the coal mine patch town of Keisterville, near Uniontown, where Charles' father also made his home.
 Mary Louise is thought to have been expecting their fifth son that summer.